 Teachers provide enriching activities such as arts and crafts, puzzles and games, books, and music.

-Children can use the CWRs for up to 4 hours a day, but not more than 12 hours a week, on a first come, first served basis.
-No more that 6 children can be cared for at either of the CWRs at any given time.
+Children can use the CWR for up to 4 hours a day, but not more than 12 hours a week, on a first come, first served basis.
+No more that 6 children can be cared for at the CWR at any given time.

 The parents must remain in the courthouse during the time their child is staying at the CWR.

-Safety for the children who use the CWRs is the most important concern of the Court.
-Only the person who checked the child into a CWR can take the child away from that CWR and can enter the CWR where the child is staying.
+Safety for the children who use the CWR is the most important concern of the Court.
+Only the person who checked the child into a CWR can take the child away from the CWR and can enter the CWR where the child is staying.

 Every child will receive a bracelet that records important identification information.

-If you want to use the CWR while you are in the Notre Dame or South County Courthouse, you must complete certain forms.
+If you want to use the CWR while you are in the Notre Dame, you must complete certain forms.
 The forms must be completed ahead of time.

 These forms are: